Saint Clare, Virgin – Readings

 In other words, we have given away all hope of ever being materially rich.
 Is there anything else for us to look forward to?

-Yes, said Jesus, there is:
+Yes, said Jesus:

 This is not just an empty promise, because when everyone surrenders what they have to the community, everyone benefits.
 No one has more than they need; no one has too little.
-And this is the road to eternal life – exactly the thing the rich man was looking for.
+And this is the road to eternal life—exactly the thing the rich man was looking for.

 Clare, filled with the spirit of Francis, took this text very seriously indeed and lived a life of radical simplicity in community.
 In doing so, she was enormously enriched as were all her Sisters and many others besides.
+In these days of gross inequality, if not to say irresponsibility in our world, it is a message we need to listen to very carefully and take very seriously.

 The First Reading, taken from the Letter to the Philippians, complements the teaching of the Gospel.
 Paul says that to have Christ and his Vision is to have everything: